EkoLabs/eko-wp-plugin/README.md

 -   thumbnail (url of the video's thumbnail)
 -   canonical_url
 -   duration (estimated, in seconds)
--   kids_content (whether or not this video shloud comply to [COPPA regulations](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule))
+-   kids_content (whether or not this video should comply to [COPPA regulations](https://www.ftc.gov/enforcement/rules/rulemaking-regulatory-reform-proceedings/childrens-online-privacy-protection-rule))
 -   orientation (represents the video's layout - vertical/horizontal)

 ### Embedding API